calogica/calogica.com/_posts/2018-11-16-retail-calendar-in-sql.md

 order by 1

 ```
+{% endraw %}

+This then hopefully leaves us with dates and weeks properly grouped into their respective 4-5-4 periods.
+In production, we'd also add the relevant retail holidays, which will leave for a future post.
-Some retailers use versions of this, such as 5-4-4, which we can implement with minor adjustments using this approach.
+Also, some retailers and corporate finance departments use other variations of this, such as 5-4-4, which you should be able to implement with minor adjustments using this approach.